Generator intent

 Is the STL QR code generator free?

 Yes.
-The printable QR workflow is free to use and runs in the browser for normal generation tasks.
+The printable QR tool is free to use and runs in the browser for normal generation tasks.

 How thick should a 3D printed QR code be?

-A common starting point is a 2-3 mm base with about 1-2 mm of QR relief, then adjust for your material, nozzle, and scan distance.
+A common starting point is a 2-3 mm base with about 1-2 mm of raised height, then adjust for your material, nozzle, and scan distance.

 Can I print an STL QR code with PLA?